-♦ Submission of Progress Notes
+• Submission of Progress Notes

-For each service performed, Provider must submit a corresponding progress note that matches the date of service, start time, end time, location, and service code - submitted in two locations:
+For each service performed, Provider must submit a corresponding progress note in ProviderConnect that matches the date of service, start time, end time, location, and service code.
+Provider's progress notes are uploaded into the child's Electronic Health Record (EHR) by MHMR staff.